sbenthall/personal_website/index.md

 <h2 id="software"><a href="#software">&sect;</a>Software</h2>
 <ul>
+  <li><a href="http://github.com/sbenthall/bigbang">BigBang</a>, for the analysis of standards-seting, infrastructure governance, and open collaborative communities.
+This analytics engine serves as the back-end for Article 19's <a href="https://www.article19.org/resources/internet-standards-almanac-whos-really-shaping-the-internet/"><em>Guess Who!</em></a> tool, part of their Internet Standards Almanac.</li>
   <li><a href="https://github.com/sbenthall/SHARKFin">SHARKFin</a>, for modeling the interaction between the macroeconomy and the financial system.</li>
   <li><a href="https://github.com/econ-ark">Econ-Ark</a>, for structural economic modeling with heterogeneous agents.</li>
-  <li><a href="http://github.com/sbenthall/bigbang">BigBang</a>, for the analysis of standards-seting, infrastructure governance, and open collaborative communities.
-A founding technology of the <a href="https://datatracker.ietf.org/rg/rasprg/about/">Reserach and Analysis of Standard-Setting Processes Research Group</a> of the Internet Engineering Task Force.</li>
   <li><a href="http://geonode.org/">GeoNode</a>, an open source geospatial data management system.
 It was part of an <a href="https://opendri.org/wp-content/uploads/2017/03/OpenDRI-and-GeoNode-a-Case-Study-on-Institutional-Investments-in-Open-Source.pdf">innovative strategy</a> to leverage open source development practices for international development.
 There is still a great team working on it and deploying it as a product.</li>
 </ul>